Whittier Elementary School

 - having no one at home to help with reading or homework?

-Whittier is a K-5 school serving 600 students, located in one of the lowest income school districts in northern Illinois.
+Whittier is a K-5 school serving over 650 students, located in one of the lowest income school districts in northern Illinois.
 Temple Jeremiah has partnered with Whittier to develop a needs-driven action plan.

 Can you help?
 Absolutely!

 Volunteer in a classroom, donate to our collection drives, collect and donate Box Tops for Education.

 “Aristotle said, ‘Happiness does not consist in pastimes and amusements but in virtuous activities.’
 I am most happy when I am volunteering at Whittier School.
 Each student is so special which makes each day special.
 I love my time there.” – Sybil